yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/headless-sdk-web/headless-sdk-enrollment.md

 ## Step 1: Include the library in your project

-Before proceeding with the Headless SDK implementation, see the [Yuno SDK Integration Guide](doc:yuno-sdk-integration-guide) for detailed instructions on how to properly integrate the SDK into your project.
+Before proceeding with the Headless SDK implementation, see the [SDK Integration Overview](doc:build-your-integration) for detailed instructions on how to properly integrate the SDK into your project.

 The integration guide provides three flexible methods: